 OXY - Centre Monnaie

-The Centre Monnaie, located just next to the Brouckère square, is one of the few massive office buildings present in the historic city centre of Brussels.
-Commissioned by the Belgian Post and the City of Brussels in the 1970’s, it was part of the infamous and unfinished “Manhattan Plan” that envisioned the construction of a large number of high-rise office buildings extending all the way from the city centre to the North district.
-These towers were supposed to be connected by pedestrian platforms and footbridges – an unrealized ambition that explains the “podium” present in the Centre Monnaie and its siblings such as the Philips Tower and Brussel’s World Trade Centre.
+The Centre Monnaie, located just off Brouckère Square, is one of the few massive office buildings in the historic centre of Brussels.
+Commissioned by the Belgian Post Office and the City of Brussels in the 1970s, it was part of the infamous and unfinished 'Manhattan Plan', which envisaged the construction of a large number of high-rise office buildings stretching from the city centre to the North district.
+These towers were to be connected by pedestrian platforms and footbridges - an unrealised ambition that explains the 'podium' seen in the Centre Monnaie and its siblings such as the Philips Tower and the World Trade Centre in Brussels.

-Early in the design phase, Rotor was asked to join the project team in order to help define a circular approach to the project, help integrate reuse principes in the design, and translate these choices into tender documents.
-Based on the experience gained with the project MULTI (former Philips tower), Rotor and the commissioners chose to set the circular ambitions higher.
-Next to preserving around 89% of the existing building (percentage in weight, including foundations), the ambition is that 4 à 6% of the materials used for the new project would come from reuse.
-Next to that, other targets have been set concerning recycled and bio-based materials.
+Early in the design phase, Rotor was asked to join the project team to help define a circular approach to the project, integrate reuse principles into the design and translate these decisions into tender documents.
+Based on the experience gained with the MULTI project (former Philips Tower), Rotor and the clients decided to take the circular ambitions even further.
+In addition to retaining approximately 89% of the existing building (percentage by weight, including foundations), the aim is to reuse 4 to 6% of the materials used for the new project.
+Other targets have been set for recycled and bio-based materials.

-Through a collaboration like this one, we want to contribute to the development of a renovation culture in the private real estate sector that is more gentle for the post-war corporate built heritage.
-Approaches such as the preservation of the building’s structure, reclaiming and reusing materials, finding a design language that respects the building's identity, etc… are not only necessary steps to allow for a circular renovation, but are also an excellent way to foster a reconciliation between the city and its “obsolete” office buildings.
+Through a collaboration like this, we want to contribute to the development of a renovation culture in the private property sector that is more respectful of the post-war corporate built heritage.
+Approaches such as preserving the structure of the building, recovering and reusing materials, finding a design language that respects the identity of the building, etc... are not only necessary steps to enable circular renovation, but are also an excellent way to promote reconciliation between the city and its 'obsolete' office buildings.

-Concretely, the work of Rotor on this project consisted in: helping setting up a global circular strategy; establishing a reclamation audit; organising work sessions with the design team to guide choices related to material choices, preservation, reuse and recycling; sourcing materials on the reclamation market; and helping with the redaction of some tender specifications.
+Specifically, Rotor's work on this project consisted of: assisting in the development of a global recycling strategy; establishing a recycling audit; organising working sessions with the design team to guide decisions on material selection, conservation, reuse and recycling; sourcing materials on the reclamation market; and assisting in the drafting of some tender specifications.

 A project by